mozilla/releasewarrior/how-tos/relpro.md

 Firefox beta updates are served on the beta channel, Devedition Beta updates are served on the aurora channel.

 ## todo talk about Balrog watershed rules

+## Creating a clone of a task using a different revision

+This works with tasks where the task is on the edge of the graph, and has no dependencies.
+Example: create https://tools.taskcluster.net/groups/Co8iBgS1RnKVNOWMZm0TUg/tasks/Co8iBgS1RnKVNOWMZm0TUg/details by cloning the failed task (Actions -> Edit Task) and replaced all revision entries with the new one